mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 [`grafana-image-renderer`](https://github.com/grafana/grafana-image-renderer) to render
 panels into PNG files

-- If `grafana-image-renderer` is installed as Grafana plugin, no other external dependencies are required for the plugin to work. `grafana-image-renderer` ships the plugin with a standalone instance of `chromium` and the same `chromium` will be used to render PDF reports.
-If `grafana-image-renderer` is deployed as a service on a different host, `chromium` must be installed on the host where Grafana is installed.
+- If `grafana-image-renderer < 4.0` is installed as Grafana plugin, no other external dependencies are required for the plugin to work. `grafana-image-renderer` ships the plugin with a standalone instance of `chromium` and the same `chromium` will be used to render PDF reports.
+For `grafana-image-renderer >= 4`, the plugin must be deployed as an external service and hence, `chromium` must be installed on the host where Grafana is installed.
+It is also possible to use a remote headless chrome instance without having to install `chromium` on the host/container where Grafana is running.
+Please consult [Additional Settings](#additional-settings) section on how to set up remote chrome instance.

 > [!IMPORTANT]
 > `grafana-image-renderer` advises to install `chromium` to ensure that all the